Recently a camera was announced having 64-megapixels.

-In fact most people I talk to don’t really do anything with their images later on.
-Except for posting on-line, many don’t print them even for their own viewing satisfaction.
+In fact most people I talk who attend my training surprisingly don’t really do anything with their images later on.
+Except for posting on-line, many don’t print them even for their own viewing satisfaction in their homes.

 Make no mistake, I would love to have a camera with a higher ISO capability and a few more MP, but my old Canon is still pumping out really nice stuff.